-While there are still fears of new COVID 19 pandemic waves, there are strong indications that the worst part of the pandemic is behind us.
-The impact of the pandemic on Kenya economy will most likely be on a reducing trend.
-However, the Ukraine- Russia war that erupted at the beginning of 2022 is likely to have a significant impact on global and Kenya economy.
-There are fuel, food and farm input supplies constraints in Kenya and the globe that can be attributed to the war.
-General elections scheduled in August 2022 are also likely to reduce business activities in the country.
+The World Health Organisation has declared that Covid 19 is no longer a global public health threat.
+It is expected that Kenya economy will maintain a recovery trend from the ravages of the pandemic.
+Climatic conditions have also improved with sufficient long-season rainfall.
+However, continued Ukraine- Russia war that erupted at the beginning of 2022 is likely to have a significant impact on global and Kenya economy.
+There are high energy prices, food and farm input supplies constraints in Kenya and the globe that can be attributed to the war which continues to effectively lead to high interest rates and negatively impacting economic growth.

-M Oriental Bank is putting appropriate mitigation measures to ensure business continuity during these challenging times.
+M Oriental Bank is putting appropriate risk mitigation measures to overcome the challenges while taking advantage of arising opportunities.
 I believe the Bank is well placed to face the future with confidence.